How to Get a Teaching Credential in California

 A teaching credential is a license teachers need to work for a public school.
 It’s required by law in all 50 states.
 However, since each state’s board of education creates its own rules, the requirements vary significantly from one state to another.
 The term even has different names.
 You may hear it referred to as a teaching credential, license, qualification, or certification.

 Different grade levels, subjects, and programs require specific teaching credentials.
-In California, the main categories of certifications are:
+To get a California teaching credential, the main categories of certifications are:

 - General Education